Vasile Maftei

-Vasile Maftei (born 1 January 1981) is a Romanian retired footballer who played as a defender.
+Vasile Maftei (born 1 January 1981) is a former Romanian professional footballer who played as a defender, currently youth center director at Liga I club Rapid București.

 He was best known for his leadership qualities, becoming captain for Rapid București, Unirea Urziceni, Concordia Chiajna and Voluntari.
 Although primarily a central defender, when needed he operated as a right back.

+Club career

 Maftei was formed at Rapid București, where he became a key part of the team, winning one league title in 2003, one Romanian Cup and one Super Cup in 2002.
 In 2004, following the departure of Adrian Iencsi, he was appointed captain and won two Romanian Cups in a row in 2006 and 2007 and one Super Cup in 2007.
 He also reached the UEFA Cup quarter-finals with Rapid in 2006, where they were eliminated by Steaua București.